Update: PARP inhibitors, rucaparib (Rubraca) and olaparib (Lynparza) receive FDA approval for metastatic prostate cancer

 APPROVALS AT A GLANCE

-The approved use of the PARP inhibitors () and olaparib (Lynparza) for treatment of men with castration-resistant cancer (mCRPC) who have certain inherited or tumor mutations.
+The approved use of the PARP inhibitors () and (Lynparza) for treatment of men with castration-resistant cancer (mCRPC) who have certain inherited or tumor mutations.

-Why are these approvals important?
+Why are these FDA approvals important?

-These mark the first approvals of PARP inhibitors to treat cancer.
+These mark the first FDA approvals of PARP inhibitors to treat prostate cancer.
 Until now, treatment options for men with mCRPC have been limited to hormone therapy, radiation, chemotherapy, and .
 The addition of PARP inhibitors offers a new treatment option for some men with mCRPC.

-What do the approvals say?
+What do the FDA approvals say?

 - an inherited or mutation

-Men are eligible for if they have already been treated with androgen deprivation (hormone therapy) and a taxane-based chemotherapy.
+Men are eligible for Rubraca if they have already been treated with androgen deprivation (hormone therapy) and a taxane-based chemotherapy.

 Olaparib (Lynparza)